 Outside Grants and Scholarships

 The GSD maintains a list of grants and scholarships that are offered by organizations outside the GSD/Harvard that may help our students pay for school.
-Those interested should apply directly to the institution offering the scholarship.
+We encourage all applicants and currently enrolled students to review these opportunties Those interested should apply directly to the institution offering the scholarship.
 Any outside awards received by GSD students must be reported to the GSD Financial Aid Office.